 This four year programme is designed to develop critical thinking and independence of thought about the past as well as focusing on an advanced study of German language and society.
 King's has a world-class reputation for the study of History, and students choose from an unrivalled range of options, from medieval Europe to modern India.
-Moreover students on this programme can choose from an exceptionally wide range of modules in the Department of German covering literature of all periods, German film, German history, German philosophical thought, and German political and social theory.
+Students on this programme choose from an exceptionally wide range of modules in the Department of German covering literature of all periods, German film, German history, German philosophical thought, and German political and social theory.

 ABOUT THE Department of German